 Advanced Course: Advanced Leadership & Management

 The Advanced Course consists of eight courses: MSL 301, 301L, 302, 302L, 401, 401L, 402 and 402L.
 It is open to students who have completed the Basic Course or earned placement credit for it.
 Such placement credit can be achieved through prior military training or completing the Army ROTC Basic Course.

 The Advanced Course is designed to complete the training required to produce leaders of vision for the nation.
 Successful completion also qualifies a student for a commission as an officer in the United States Army.
-Students must complete all courses and a six-week National Advanced Leaders Camp (Warrior Forge) during the summer in sequence unless otherwise approved by the Professor of Military Science.
+Students must complete all courses and a five-week Cadet Summer Training (CST) during the summer in sequence unless otherwise approved by the Professor of Military Science.
 Students who contract and compete for a commission in the Army receive a monthly stipend during the school year.